GrantKlein1/Phishing-Checker-Extension/README.md

 This extension has been thoroughly tested on Windows and performs reliably in that environment.
 While it is expected to function on macOS, it has not been formally tested on a Mac system.
 As such, macOS users may encounter untested edge cases or compatibility issues.
 If you experience any unexpected behavior, feel free to contact me as listed below.

+4. File Size Disclaimer:
+This extension's larger than normal file size (roughly 21,881KB) is due to the inclusion of a total of 14 different background images and GIFS that are purchasable in the options tab.

 📮 Contact & Security Reporting
 If you discover any vulnerabilities, accuracy concerns, or have suggestions to improve this application, please reach out directly at grantklein528@gmail.com